usnistgov/FIPS201/_FIPS201/system.md

 The physical and logical access control system grants or denies access to a particular resource and includes an identification and authentication (I&A) component as well as an authorization component.

-(^17) For more information on the terms “something you know,” ”something you have,” and “something you are,” see [SP 800 -63].
-(^18) Alternatively, on-card biometric comparison can be used to activate the PIV Card.

 The I&A component interacts with the PIV Card and uses mechanisms discussed in Section 6 to identify and authenticate cardholders.
 Once authenticated, the I&A component passes information to the authorization component which in turn interacts with the authorization data component to match the